programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Concepts

 We take a purposefully broad definition of **Artificial Intelligence**, as our lesson extracts terms and conditions from a range of providers.
-Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent GeneAI capabilities (McGregor, 2025).
+Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent GeneAI capabilities [^24].
 However, we adopt a concept of AI that encompasses both.
-This follows Robinson (2022: 8) in seeing broad technical definitions as big tents and allowing non-developer input.
+This follows Robinson [^25] in seeing broad technical definitions as big tents and allowing non-developer input.
 Nevertheless, each AI-enabled technology has its own context and developmental history.

 ### Terms

 In terms of legal terms:

 **Licences** are a formal permission to use something, in this case paid-for access and use of online content or tools.
-They are documents containing all the terms and conditions of use associated with that content, detailing what can and cannot be done, by whom, for how long, and what happens if problems arise (JiSC, n.d.).
+They are documents containing all the terms and conditions of use associated with that content, detailing what can and cannot be done, by whom, for how long, and what happens if problems arise [^11].

 A **warranty** is a contractual promise regarding the existence of a set of conditions, for instance the maintenance of a certain software dependency.
 A breach of warranty enables the innocent party to claim damages, but may not allow them to exit a contract, presenting a risk for both libraries and researchers.
-Warranties, and their obligations, can differ immensely between industries and agreements (LexisNexus, 2026).
+Warranties, and their obligations, can differ immensely between industries and agreements [^26].

 An **indemnity** is an agreement, whereby one person bears the cost of a claim brought against them, under a specific circumstance, together with warranties they are used to apportion commercial risk.
-These are usually related to unforeseen issues, and are in essence ‘debt claims’ (LexisNexis, 2026).
+These are usually related to unforeseen issues, and are in essence ‘debt claims’ [^27].

-In both cases, legal professionals have identified issues in regulating current AI innovation, as well as how such issues play out in court, proposing instead AI guarantee schemes (Erdelyi & Goldsmith, 2020).
+In both cases, legal professionals have identified issues in regulating current AI innovation, as well as how such issues play out in court, proposing instead AI guarantee schemes [^28].
 With regulatory frameworks likely to further shift as technological innovation increases, apportioning transparent and consistent AI liability requires international cooperation, together with shared legal definitions.

 ### Time